formulahendry/vscode-code-runner/README.md

 ## About CWD Setting (current working directory)
 1. By default, use the `code-runner.cwd` setting
+2. If `code-runner.cwd` is not set and `code-runner.fileDirectoryAsCwd` is `ture`, use the directory of the file to be executed
-2. If `code-runner.cwd` is not set, use the path of root folder that is open in VS Code
+3. If `code-runner.cwd` is not set and `code-runner.fileDirectoryAsCwd` is `false`, use the path of root folder that is open in VS Code
-3. If no folder is open, use the os temp folder
+4. If no folder is open, use the os temp folder

 ## Note
 To run C# script, you need to install [scriptcs](http://scriptcs.net/)